(913) 214-8344 [email protected]

 Encroachment Bond: These are required by a local municipality, whether that be city or country, when a contractor works on a private property that could potentially spread onto public property.
 This bond ensures that the principal’s work on the private property will not change the condition of the public property.

-DRE Bonds: The full name of a DRE bond is the Department of Real Estate bond.
+DRE Bonds: The full name of a DRE is the Department of Real Estate bond.
 However, they can also go by the names of homeowner’s association bonds (HOA bonds.)
 These are used to guarantee for the HOA that all maintenance work will be completed until 80% of the units are sold.
 The DRE bond will cover the shortage from the owner’s payment of the HOA fees until the said 80% of units have been sold.
 When the 80% are sold, the homeowner’s payment cover the dues in the entirety.

 Maintance/ Warranty Bonds: These bonds guarantee a public entity where the improvements were performed, that the individual/developer/builder(s) will complete any and all warranty issues during the chosen warranty period.
 The warranty period typically lasts 1 year from completion on the improvement, although it could be longer depending on the terms of agreement.